angoca/db2-index/Main-sources.md

 * Raju Pillai - techs@work. http://techsatwork.com/blog/?tag=db2
   * All articles related to Db2 (Between 2009 and 2012 - Complete).
 * Keith McDonald - The K guy (Blog about db2top and some SQL PL). http://www.thekguy.com
-  * All articles about Db2 (Between 2009 and 2010 - Complete).
+  * All articles related to Db2 (Between 2009 and 2010 - Complete).
 * Nagendra - DB2 queries (Blog about technical stuff). http://learndb.blogspot.com.co/
   * All articles (2009 - Complete).